pydata/numexpr/ANNOUNCE.rst

 - Use of `ndarray.tostring()` in tests has been switch to `ndarray.tobytes()` for future-proofing deprecation of `.tostring()`, if the version of NumPy is greater than 1.9.
+- Added a utility method `get_num_threads` that returns the (maximum) number of threads currently in use by the virtual machine.
+The functionality of `set_num_threads` whereby it returns the previous value has been deprecated and will be removed in 2.8.X.

 What's Numexpr?
 ---------------